Iraqi Kurdish leader appeals to Germany for weapons

 Germany has shied away from direct involvement in military conflicts for much of the post-war era and a survey conducted for Bild am Sonntag newspaper indicated that almost three quarters of Germans were against shipping weapons to the Kurds.

-But Germany's defense minister has said the government was looking into the possibility of delivering military hardware.
+But Germany's defence minister has said the government was looking into the possibility of delivering military hardware.

 Masoud Barzani, the president of Iraqi Kurdistan, said the Kurds needed more than the humanitarian aid that Germany began sending on Friday to support people forced to flee their homes by the Sunni militant group's advance.